ngrq123/bright-chatbot-tutorial/README.md

 ## Introduction

-Chatbots today are the face of customer services across many businesses as it is a form of automation that allows them to free up manpower for other operations.
-NGOs can greatly benefit through these areas and our team felt that it is possible to help alleviate their lack of manpower through this technology.
+Chatbots are the face of customer service across many businesses as it is a form of automation that enables them to free up manpower for other operations.
+Businesses can greatly benefit from these efficiency gains and  alleviate their lack of manpower through automating their chat services.

-Also, during this period, many of us find ourselves browsing online stores to purchase our daily necessities.
-Therefore, chatbots have also found themselves relevant in this trend to create immersive chat experiences in online commerce businesses.
-Some users will want to have human-like interactions in their shopping experiences - and that is enabled through the use of a chatbot.
+Consumers are increasingly using ecommerce sites to replace their everyday shopping needs.
+Some users prefer human-like interactions in their shopping experiences and the technologies used to build chatbots have become intelligent enough to create immersive chat experiences without human intervention.

-We felt that this use case would be a good example to showcase the functionalities of a Messenger chatbot and introduce budding chatbot developers to learn how to get started on their own messaging commerce platforms using their Facebook Pages and `Wit.ai`.
+We felt that this business case would be a good example to showcase the functionalities of a Messenger chatbot and introduce budding chatbot developers to the tools needed to get started on their own messaging commerce platforms using their Facebook Pages and `Wit.ai`.

 ## Pre-Requisites

-The following subsections list the background knowledge and how to get started prior to creating a chatbot.
+The following subsections list the background knowledge and pre-requisites to create a chatbot.

 ### JavaScript Knowledge

 Basic Javascript knowledge on objects, conditional statements, and functions will be helpful in the implementation of Bright chatbot.
-Specific knowledge on Node.js is also used in this tutorial which acts as the server to handle communications between Bright and Facebook.
+Specific knowledge on Node.js is also used in this tutorial, which acts as the server to handle communications between Bright and Facebook.

 Browse the following resources below to learn more about the technologies used:
 - JavaScript:  https://javascript.info/